Rachit-Ingole/Secure-Attendance-Tracker/README.md

 # Secure-Attendance-Tracker
-A course project for college
+A course project for college made using C